-The MCO must ensure the member understands the responsibility he/she is assuming.
-Send Form H2067-MC, STAR+PLUS Communication, to the agency to advise it of the member's selection.
+The MCO must ensure the member understands the responsibility he or she is assuming.
+Send Form H2067-MC, Managed Care Programs Communication, to the agency to advise it of the member's selection.
 Notify the agency the member will be contacting it for training.
-Request the agency to advise the MCO, using Form 2067, when the transition planning is complete.
+Request the agency to advise the MCO, using Form H2067-MC, when the transition planning is complete.
 Negotiate a start date with the member and the agency.

+8400 Agency Option

+Revision 18-2; Effective September 3, 2018

+8410 Description

+Revision 18-2; Effective September 3, 2018

+Under the Agency Option (AO), the managed care organization contracted provider is responsible for managing the day-to-day activities of the attendant and all business details.
+Most members select the AO model because of the simplicity and convenience of receiving services.
+For example, under AO, the agency, not the member, is responsible for:

+locating qualified attendant(s) to provide services;

+any negligent acts or omissions by the attendant(s), and assumes liability for those acts;

+handling all conflicts with the attendant(s);

+any business details related to service delivery; and

+providing basic training for the attendant(s).